Accessibility for Vestibular Disorders: How My Temporary Disability Changed My Perspective

 After about a week of wrestling websites to provide a static experience, I remembered something that would prove to be my biggest ally while the vertigo lasted:

-Reader mode
+Reader mode#section5

 Some browsers include a “reader mode” that strips the content from any styling choices, isolates it from any distraction, and provides a perfect WCAG compliant layout for the text to maximize readability.